 Haringey is an extremely diverse borough, yet the challenge of finding a suitable, secure and appropriate home affects our residents from all ethnic and social backgrounds.
-As a council, we believe we can help build strong, settled communities by addressing the housing needs of all of Haringey's people, because our aspiration is for all of our residents to have a safe, stable and genuinely affordable home.
+As a Council, we believe we can help build strong, settled communities by addressing the housing needs of all of Haringey's people, because our aspiration is for all of our residents to have a safe, stable and genuinely affordable home.

-The council is committed to ensuring that there are enough homes available in Haringey which people can afford, and which are all of a decent quality across all tenures.
+The Council is committed to ensuring that there are enough homes available in Haringey which people can afford, and which are all of a decent quality across all tenures.

-We believe that increasing the supply of council housing is one of the most important things we can do, because for many people a council home offers the only real chance of putting down roots in Haringey, in a stable good-quality home.
-One of our very highest priorities is to start a new era of council housebuilding in the borough, particularly using our own land.
-We will set and publish clear standards for the quality and design of these homes, and ensure every subsequent new council home meets those standards.
+We believe that increasing the supply of Council housing is one of the most important things we can do, because for many people a Council home offers the only real chance of putting down roots in Haringey, in a stable good-quality home.
+One of our very highest priorities is to start a new era of Council housebuilding in the Borough, particularly using our own land.